 You need to be careful that the data you process is proportionate to your aims (i.e. don’t collect any more information than you need), but by following these rules, you can avoid the complexities that come with getting and obtaining consent.

-Who is the data controller and who is responsible for GDPR compliance in schools?
+Who is responsible for GDPR compliance in schools?

 Under the GDPR, the act of obtaining personal data is split into two roles – the data processor and the data controller – and these come with different responsibilities.

-In most data processing activities, schools will be the data controller.
-This means they determine whose information to collect, what types of data are needed and why it’s necessary.
+In most data processing activities, the educational institute will be the data controller.
+This means it determines whose information to collect, what types of data they need and why it’s necessary.

 Data controllers must also determine: